ariavhayempour/Trucks_On_State/README.md

 The application will be available at `http://localhost:5000`

 - Frontend hot module replacement (HMR) is enabled via Vite
-- Backend server runs on port 5000
+- Backend Express server runs on port 5000 for development
-- API routes are available at `/api/*`
+- API routes available at `/api/*` (development only)

 ### Building for Production